Table of Contents

 The generic mount options, documented in the

-mount manual page, apply
+mount manual page, apply also.
+Especially

-also.
-Especially useful are the options
+useful are the options

-mode, as they can allow
+mode, as they

 In an OS/2 guest, use the VBoxControl command to manage shared folders.
 For example: